Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 3- That’s so sweet!

-There is a huge correlation between the colorful cereal and the unhealthy one.
-Looking up facts about different brands of cereals’ sugar contents, I am horrified to say that some cereal are up to 56% sugar!
+There is a huge correlation between colorful cereal and the unhealthy one.
+Looking up facts about different brands of cereals’ sugar contents, I am horrified to say that some cereal is up to 56% sugar!
 To put this in perspective, imagine you’re having 1 cup of corn flakes.

 Let that sink in for a minute.

 And then realize that, on top of the fake sugar, you’re dealing with dyes and other additives.
 It’s really kind of crazy.

 How does that relate to fibromyalgia?
 Easy.
 The more chemicals and artificial products we put in our bodies, the less likely our bodies will be able to recognize them, process them and use them in place of whatever it is they were supposed to replace.
 So in the end, our bodies are confused.